InveterateCoder/woopsy/README.md

 3. run the application with ```npm start```;
 4. go to **localhost:5002** or other port if you have redifined;

-_Application runs in the development mode and for the test purpose only._
+_Application runs in the development mode and for the testing purpose only._